Lizhong-Liu/GFPP_DiD/README.md

 #### Project Goal
 Our project aims to identify the causal relations between the implementation of this program and local socio-economic development by applying a Difference-in-difference (DiD) analysis.
-As GFPP has been marked as a priority in several other cities, including Austin, Chicago, Cincinnati, New York, Oakland and Twin Cities, and there lack quantitative evaluation of the program, our project can serve as a reference for these other cities in the potential outcomes of GFPP.
+As GFPP has been marked as a priority in several other cities, including Austin, Chicago, Cincinnati, Oakland and Twin Cities, and there lack quantitative evaluation of the program, our project can serve as a reference for these other cities in the potential outcomes of GFPP.

 #### Project Design